 TNSR includes a Prometheus exporter which supports statistical data from the dataplane (VPP) only.
 This data is typically fed into Grafana.
+When active, the service listens for connections on TCP port 9482.

 Configuring Grafana and its supporting systems is outside the scope of this documentation.
 Consult its documentation for details.